cdcepi/FluSight-forecast-hub/model-output/README.md

 -   `output_type_id`
 -   `value`

-No additional columns are allowed. **Note:** for some targets not all column values will apply, e.g., seasonal peak targets do not have an associated horizon.
-In this case "NA?"" should be entered for the non-applicable column in corresponding rows.
+No additional columns are allowed. **Note:** for some targets not all column values will apply, e.g., seasonal peak targets do not have an associated `horizon`.
+In this case "NA" should be entered for the non-applicable column in corresponding rows.

-The majority of values in each row of the file will be either a quantile or rate-trend prediction for a particular combination of location, date, and horizon.
-Please see Tables 1 and 2 for examples based on sample dates.
+The majority of values in each row of the file will be either a quantile, sample, or rate-trend prediction for a particular combination of location, date, and horizon.
+Please see Tables 1 and 2 for examples based on example dates.
 See details below for exceptions related to new optional peak targets.

 ### `reference_date`